waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Lessons & Recurring Failures
 - **CRITICAL: DATA VERIFICATION:** My most severe failures stem from hallucinating my location or other game state variables.
 I MUST verify my current map ID, coordinates, and other data from the Game State Information *before* every single action.
 Trust the data, not my memory.
 - **Positional & Data Awareness:** I must verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
-- **Confirmation Bias:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong (e.g., Cerulean Cave B1F partition issue).
+- **Confirmation Bias:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong (e.g., trying to path through a fence on Route 2).
 I must verify data quality first before debugging code.
-I must also actively try to disprove my own assumptions (e.g., assuming high encounter rate was a puzzle, or that 3 failed escapes was just RNG).
+I must also actively try to disprove my own assumptions.
 - **Notepad Precision:** Repeated failures with `notepad_edit` `replace` operations highlight a need for greater precision.
 I must use the system's suggestions and be exact with `old_text`.
 - **Deferred Maintenance:** I have a history of identifying broken tools (like `automated_path_navigator`) and failing to fix them immediately.
 This is a critical violation of my core directives and must be corrected.
-- **State Tracking:** I must improve my tracking of my own actions to avoid repeating tasks I have already completed (e.g., deleting an agent twice, redefining a fixed tool).
+- **State Tracking:** I must improve my tracking of my own actions to avoid repeating tasks I have already completed.

 # II.
 Game Mechanics & World Data
-- **Trap Battles:** Certain wild encounters, particularly in late-game areas like Cerulean Cave, appear to be 'trap' battles where the 'RUN' option is disabled.
-This was observed with a Wigglytuff, suspected with a Ditto, and confirmed with a KADABRA.
+- **Trap Battles:** Certain wild encounters appear to be 'trap' battles where the 'RUN' option is disabled (Observed: Wigglytuff, KADABRA; Suspected: Ditto).
-- **Fainted HM Usage (Confirmed by NPC & System):** A fainted Pokémon can still use field moves like CUT and Surf outside of battle.
-This was confirmed by an NPC on Route 2 and a system notice on Turn 199815.
+- **Fainted HM Usage:** A fainted Pokémon can still use field moves like CUT and Surf outside of battle.
-- **Cycling Road Forced Movement:** On certain routes like Route 18 (Cycling Road), the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
-This can interrupt and invalidate long path plans, requiring a strategy of shorter, more deliberate movements.
+- **Cycling Road Forced Movement:** On certain routes like Route 18, the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
 - **System 'Dead End' Definition:** An area is NOT a 'dead end' if the total of reachable non-adjacent warps (or warp groups) and reachable map connections is 2 or more.
 This is evaluated on a whole-map basis, even if the player is in a partition with only one exit.
-(Corrected on Turn 200952 after system warning).
-- **Warp Tile Mechanics:**
-    - **1x1 (Instant):** Most 1x1 warps trigger instantly upon stepping on them.
-To re-use the warp, you must step off the tile and then back on.
-    - **1x1 (Non-Instant):** Some 1x1 warps require a second input.
-After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.
 - **Map Partitions & Reachability:** A single map can have physically disconnected areas (partitions).
 A path may be blocked by being in the wrong partition.
-The 'Reachable' flag for map connections may not account for one-way paths (ledges, etc.) that make a connection unreachable from the player's current partition.
-I must analyze the map XML for physical barriers and trust 'reachable' flags in the Game State Information before assuming a path exists.
+I must analyze the map XML for physical barriers and not solely rely on the 'Reachable' flag in the Game State Information.

 # III.
 Current Objectives & Hypotheses